09 Mar The Fascinating History of Mother’s Day

 - Pagan motherhood festivals

-One of the longest standing traditions that honours motherhood is a Hindu festival called Mata Tirtha Aunshi.
+One of the longest standing traditions that honour motherhood is a Hindu festival called Mata Tirtha Aunshi.

 Meaning ‘Mother Pilgrimage Fortnight’, it has been celebrated for many centuries.